-Delivery Horizon: Short Term: Water cycle management initiatives will be developed by Sydney Water in consultation with DPIE and Councils, includes delivering Stage 1 of the Upper South Creek Advanced Water Facility by 2025.
+Delivery Horizon: Short Term: Water cycle management initiatives will be developed by Sydney Water in consultation with DPE and Councils, includes delivering Stage 1 of the Upper South Creek Advanced Water Facility by 2025.

-Deliver the Cumberland Plain Conservation Plan, including actions to protect koalas
+Deliver the Cumberland Plain Conservation Plan, including actions to protect koalas.

-Summary: Conservation planning prepared by the DPIE enables the delivery of housing, jobs and infrastructure while protecting the many unique native plants and animals in the Parkland City.
+Summary: The Cumberland Plain Conservation Plan has been finalised and released by DPE.
+It will enable the delivery of additional housing, jobs and infrastructure while protecting the many unique native plants and animals in the Parkland City.
+NSW biodiversity approvals are now in place and the NSW Government is currently pursuing Commonwealth approval for the Plan.

-Delivery Horizon: Immediate: To be completed by DPIE.
+Delivery Horizon: Immediate: To be completed by DPE.

-Develop and finalise the Regional Land Use Planning Framework for the Hawkesbury-Nepean Valley
+Develop and finalise the Regional Land Use Planning Framework for the Hawkesbury-Nepean Valley.

-Summary: DPIE is developing a Regional Land Use Planning Framework for the Hawkesbury-Nepean Valley floodplain.
+Summary: DPE is developing a Regional Land Use Planning Framework for the Hawkesbury-Nepean Valley floodplain.
 This framework will deliver greater consideration of flood risk and the careful management of population growth in the valley, to assist in improving the resilience of the valley to floods.
-SES is working closely with DPIE to finalise the framework.
+SES is working closely with DPE to finalise the framework.

-Delivery Horizon: Immediate: Regional Land Use Plan to be completed by DPIE.
+Delivery Horizon: Ongoing: Plan to be implemented by DPE and development delivery processes.

-Promote pathways to deliver net zero emissions before 2050, including carbon neutral buildings in Bradfield City Centre
+Promote pathways to deliver net zero emissions before 2050, including delivering Bradfield City Centre as a net zero city.